MicroExpNet: An Extremely Small and Fast Model For Expression Recognition From Face Images: Experiments

-Another important benefit of a small neural network is its speed.
-In order to measure the speed, we ran each model for $1000$ times with single input image and measure the average run time.
-Table \ref{tab:modelSpeeds} shows the comparison of the elapsed times to process one image in milliseconds.
-According to the table, MicroExpNet achieves the best performance by classifying the facial expression in an image in less than $1$ ms on an Intel i7-7700HQ CPU.
-Also, it can be seen that all of the students achieved speeds that are well above the requirements of real-time processing.
-Ultimately, our final facial expression recognition model, when compared to our teacher network Inception\_v3, MicroExpNet is $234$x faster on Intel i7-7700HQ CPU, and $85$x faster on GTX1050 GPU.
+We show the comparison of the model sizes in megabytes in Table \ref{tab:modelSizesAndSpeeds}.
+Our smallest FER model MicroExpNet takes less than $1$ MB to store which is $100$x smaller than our teacher network (Inception\_v3), and, it has $335$x fewer parameters than the teacher.
+We also show the running times to process one image in milliseconds (average of 1000 runs) in Table \ref{tab:modelSizesAndSpeeds}.
+According to the table, MicroExpNet achieves the best performance by classifying the facial expression in an image in less than $1$ ms on an Intel i7 CPU.
+Ultimately, when compared to its teacher, MicroExpNet is $234$x faster on Intel i7, and $85$x faster on GTX1050.